 Recently mounted on the Century Building in downtown Chicago is a 500 square foot mural.
 The painting depicts a celebratory parade as it meanders its way through scenic downtown Chicago.

 The surrealist painting winds around the Century Building at Adams and State streets.
-MacMillan, the Saint Louis based artist, wanted the giant floats that resemble various types of sea creatures, to appear as if they are actually swimming through the downtown streets.
+MacMillan, a St. Louis based artist, wanted the giant floats that resemble various types of sea creatures, to appear as if they are swimming through the downtown streets.
 MacMillan is a surrealist at heart with strong influences from vintage illustration as well as street art.
-The Chicago Loop Alliance is greatly pleased with the work and its affect.
-They hoped to combine a theme of people and their relations to government.
+The Chicago Loop Alliance is greatly pleased with the work and its effect.
+They hoped to combine a theme of people and their relations with the government.